 Registered Shareholders are entitled to vote at the Meeting.
-A Shareholder is entitled to one vote for each common share that such Shareholder held on August 19, 2021, on the resolutions to be voted upon at the Meeting and any other matter to come before the Meeting.
+A Shareholder is entitled to one vote for each common share that such Shareholder held on August 18, 2022, on the resolutions to be voted upon at the Meeting and any other matter which may properly come before the Meeting.